 Explore our online exhibit, Black Botany: The Nature of Black Experience, which seeks to acknowledge the complex relationship between enslaved Black people, nature, and the colonial environment and reconsider the conscious omission of Black knowledge of the natural world.

-This exhibit seeks to acknowledge and reconsider the complex relationship between enslaved Black people, nature, and the colonial environment.
-The exhibit will focus on five plants—cotton, the peacock flower, rice, the peanut, and the vanilla orchid.
-These plants offer a unique lens through which to explore the documentary record about the varied roles Black people played in the innovation and impact of these plants.
+The exhibit focuses on five plants—cotton, rice, the peacock flower, peanut, and vanilla orchid.
+These plants offer a unique lens through which to explore the documentary record about the lived experiences of Black people related to the innovation and impact of these plants.
 The exhibit features several works from the LuEsther T. Mertz Library and Archival Collections of The New York Botanical Garden, along with plant specimens from the William and Lynda Steere Herbarium.

-The exhibit was curated by Rashad Bell, MLIS, Collection Maintenance Associate at the Mertz Library, and Nuala Caomhánach, the current Humanities Institute Andrew W. Mellon Fellow and Ph.D. candidate at New York University.
+The exhibit was curated by Rashad Bell, MLIS, Collection Maintenance Associate at the Mertz Library, and Nuala Caomhánach, former Humanities Institute Andrew W. Mellon Fellow and Ph.D. candidate at New York University.

-Learn more about the materials on display with this exhibition guide.
+Learn more with this exhibit guide.